• Home

-Genitive case in Polish –
+The Genitive Case in Polish – Rules, Examples, Exceptions

-20 Gru | 2023
+20 Dec | 2023

 What is the genitive case?

-Genitive case in the „nie ma” construction
+The genitive in the construction with “nie ma”

-Right from the beginning of learning, it is worth remembering the use of the genitive case in the construction with „nie ma” (there is not).
-This information will be very helpful in further learning of the Polish language.
-In some situations, the genitive case can also, in some instances, replace the accusative case.
-This happens when the verb is in the negative form, e.g., „Nie zrobił zadania” (He didn’t do the homework), „Nie wypił herbaty” (He didn’t drink tea).
+Right from the beginning of learning, it is worth remembering the use of the genitive in the construction with – nie ma.
+This information will be very helpful in further learning Polish.
+The genitive can also, in some situations, replace the accusative.
+This happens when the verb appears in a negative form, e.g., Nie zrobił zadania, Nie wypił herbaty.

-Difficulties with endings in the singular masculine gender
+Difficulties with singular masculine endings

-People or professions: „pisarz – pisarza, grabarz – grabarza, tancerz – tancerza,
+people or professions: pisarz – pisarza, grabarz – grabarza, tancerz – tancerza,

-Units of measurement: kilogram – kilograma, kilometr – kilometra, tysiąc – tysiąca,
+measures and weights: kilogram – kilograma, kilometr – kilometra, tysiąc – tysiąca,

-Dishes and cutlery: talerz – talerza, kubek – kubka, widelec – widelca,
+dishes and cutlery: talerz – talerza, kubek – kubka, widelec – widelca,

-Months: marzec – marca, maj – maja, czerwiec – czerwca
+months: marzec – marca, maj – maja, czerwiec – czerwca,

-Brand names, fruits, etc.: arbuz – arbuza, maluch – malucha, granat – granata.
+brand names, fruits, etc.: arbuz – arbuza, maluch – malucha, granat – granata.

-Collective and abstract nouns: humor – humoru, wywiad – wywiadu, wypadek – wypadku,
+collective and abstract nouns: humor – humoru, wywiad – wywiadu, wypadek – wypadku,

-Material nouns: piasek – piasku, diament – diamentu, długopis – długopisu.
+material nouns: piasek – piasku, diament – diamentu, długopis – długopisu.

-Verbs with a noun in the genitive case
+Verbs with a noun in the genitive

 używamy (czego?) piły,